brian-bolli/parallel-promise-queue/README.md

 # Parallel Promise Queue

-Promise Queue utility to execute a single promise against an array of any values with concurrency and ordering control.
-The idea originates from a highly recommended book (Node.js Design Patterns) and thought it would be a great way to learn more about TypeScript and Webpack.
+Promise Queue utility to execute a single promise against an array of values with concurrency and ordering control.
+The idea originates from a highly recommended book (Node.js Design Patterns), which inspired me to create a module written in TypeScript.

 ## Installing